leomuniz/wordpress-devstarter-theme/README.md

 # WordPress Dev Starter Theme
 This theme was made from the Twenty Twenty official WP theme by the WordPress team.
 It's meant to be a slim starter theme for developers with the most relevant features present in most sites.
 Feel free to use it, modified, suggest changes or help improving it.

+## Quick-start
+- Define basic settings on the `functions.php`
+- Run `gulp watch` on the theme root folder.
+- Define layout settings on `/scss/partials/_variables.scss`.

 ## Features
 - CSS-only responsive menu.
 - `gulpfile.js` configured to generate CSS files from SCSS and to minify both CSS and JS files.